Aluminium acetate

-Aluminium acetate or aluminium ethanoate (also "aluminum ~"), sometimes abbreviated AlAc in geochemistry, can refer to a number of different salts of aluminium with acetic acid.
-In the solid state, three salts exist under this name: basic aluminium monoacetate, (HO)_{2}AlCH_{3}CO_{2}, basic aluminium diacetate, HOAl(CH_{3}CO_{2})_{2}, and neutral aluminium triacetate, Al(CH_{3}CO_{2})_{3.} In aqueous solution, aluminium triacetate hydrolyses to form a mixture of the other two, and all solutions of all three can be referred to as "aluminium acetate" as the species formed co-exist and inter-convert in chemical equilibrium.
+Aluminium acetate or aluminium ethanoate (also "aluminum ~" in North American English), sometimes abbreviated AlAc in geochemistry, can refer to a number of different salts of aluminium with acetic acid.
+In the solid state, three salts exist under this name: basic aluminium monoacetate, (HO)_{2}AlCH_{3}CO_{2}, basic aluminium diacetate, HOAl(CH_{3}CO_{2})_{2}, and neutral aluminium triacetate, Al(CH_{3}CO_{2})_{3.} In aqueous solution, aluminium triacetate hydrolyses to form a mixture of the other two, and all solutions of all three can be referred to as "aluminium acetate" as the species formed coexist and inter-convert in chemical equilibrium.

 Stoichiometry

 Monoacetate

 Aluminium monoacetate, also known as dibasic aluminium acetate, forms from Al(OH)_{3} and dilute aqueous acetic acid.
 More concentrated acid leads to the di- and triacetate.

 Diacetate

 Aluminium diacetate, also known as basic aluminium acetate, is prepared from aqueous aluminium acetate solution resulting in a white powder.
 This basic salt forms from the hydrolysis of the triacetate in water.